SilverScript Plan Support

 State Pharmaceutical Assistance Program (SPAP)

 Many states offer SPAP assistance to help pay your plan premiums and/or medication copays.
 Assistance is based on your financial need as well as your medical condition or disabilities.
-To see if your state offers an SPAP program, see the appendix at the end of your Evidence of Coverage document or click here.
+To see if your state offers an SPAP program, see the appendix at the end of your Evidence of Coverage document.

 State Health Insurance Assistance Program (SHIP)

 Every state offers SHIP assistance by counselors who will address your Medicare concerns and direct you to available resources.
-To contact your state's SHIP, see the appendix in your Evidence of Coverage document or click here.
+To contact your state's SHIP, see the appendix in your Evidence of Coverage document.

-Additional information and assistance with Extra Help as well as a variety of senior-based assistance programs is available from the National Council on Aging.
-You may log on to their website by clicking .
+Additional information and assistance with Extra Help as well as a variety of senior-based assistance programs is available from the .

 Drug Coverage Assistance from SilverScript